AlexK0/kotlin-daemonology-notes/README.md

 In general there are two types of build:
 - Development - no DCE, but it supports incremental compilation,
-- Production - with DCE, incremental compilation options are ignored, and it also includes webpack (are you sure?).
+- Production - with DCE, incremental compilation options are ignored.

 The names of the gradle build tasks may be different for each project.
 You may check the tasks name in IDE (`Gradle` button in the right top corner), or use the following command: